navapbc/template-infra/infra/README.md

 ## 🏗️ Project architecture

+### ⚙️ Configuration

+The infrastructure derives all of its configuration from static configuration modules:

+- Project config
+- App config (per application)

+The configuration modules contain only statically known information and do not have any side effects such as creating infrastructure resources.
+As such, they are used as both (a) root modules by shell scripts and CI/CD workflows and (b) child modules called by root modules across the infrastructure layers.
+See [infrastructure configuration](/docs/infra/infrastructure-configuration.md) for more info.

 ### 🧅 Infrastructure layers

-The infrastructure template is designed to operate on different layers:
+The infrastructure is designed to operate on different layers:

 - Account layer
 - Network layer